 If you’re looking for a certain breed of cat such as a Siamese, you may find that it’s more economical to get them from your local shelter.
 Many older cats that come in may be purebreds that were bought and raised with love until they had to be given up; these cats will still carry the characteristics of the breed you desire.

 4. CAN BE GREAT WITH OTHER CATS & KIDS

 If you already have an older cat or children in the house, introducing another adult cat can be a smoother transition than bringing a kitten home.
-Of course you have to assess to individual rescue cat and consider you home circumstances, but generally adult cats are more chilled out and will be less likely to cause trouble than a kitten who is full of energy and mischief.
+Of course, you have to assess to individual rescue cat and consider your home circumstances, but generally adult cats are more chilled out and will be less likely to cause trouble than a kitten who is full of energy and mischief.

 5. THEY CAN BE PURRFECT COMPANIONS

 Older cats are a treasure that just want a warm home and family to settle down with.
 While they may not jump up and down when you bring them in, most cats are very grateful for their second chance.
 In fact, a recent adoptee to my house is about eight years old and greets me at my car every time I come in for work.
 She may not be as energetic as a kitten rescue, but she lets you know that she loves and appreciates a happy life full of food, warm housing, and as many treats as she can healthily have.